pfaffle/conference-app/README.md

 The app contains:
  * A schedule listing
- * The conference's details view
+ * The session's details view
  * An option to favorite talks

 And you can also: